-“He has been very kind to me,” Siri said carefully, trying to give the right image of herself.
-The person she was, only less threatening.
+“He has been very kind to me,” Siri said carefully, trying to give the right image--that of the person she was, only less threatening.
 A little more confused.
 “Might I ask which one you are, your grace?”

 “I am called Blushweaver,” the Goddess said.